 Fragments is a series of de-constructed 1/4 life-size bronze sculptures focused on a devastating legacy of our generation, the civilian casualties of landmines.
 We have contaminated vast tracts of our world with unexploded remnants of war.
-Even though wars in afflicted countries may have ended, countless people around the world still live with the daily threat of these invisible enemies.
+Even though wars in the afflicted countries may have ended, countless people around the world still live with the daily threat of these invisible enemies.

 The Fragments series was created to raise public awareness in order to help fund recognized charitable organizations that address the problems posed by these explosive remnants of war.
-Since the beginning of the international Fragments sculpture tour in London’s Canterbury Cathedral in 2007 to Delhi, India in 2012, the sculptures have become symbols of hope for activists working to remove landmines.
-These exhibitions have raised more than 250,000 USD for landmine education, removal and support in Vietnam and Kosovo, and for mine risk education in Afghanistan.
+Since the beginning of the international Fragments sculpture tour in London’s Canterbury Cathedral in 2007 to Delhi, India in 2012, the sculptures have become symbols of hope for activists still working to remove landmines.
+These exhibitions have raised more than 250,000 USD for landmine education, removal and support in Vietnam and Kosovo and for mine risk education in Afghanistan.
 Contributions from Canadian sales will be directed to the Canadian Landmine Foundation.

 While breaking away from the classical rules of figurative sculpture, 60-year-old Ward remains true to its representational qualities, yet crosses over into the abstract.
 Ward’s figures reflect the hidden perspectives of the human condition.
 Holding fast to his love of the human figure, Ward invites us towards self-discovery introducing new ways to comment on the trinity of human complexity: mind, body, and spirit